Everything I Wanted: Commercial performance

-"Everything I Wanted" debuted at number 74 on the US Billboard Hot 100 on November 23, 2019, before rising to its peak of number eight on the chart the following week, earning Eilish her second top-ten hit in the United States.
-The song also achieved success on Billboard component charts; it topped the Billboard Alternative Songs radio airplay chart in February 2020, becoming her third number one on the chart, tying Eilish with Beck and Alanis Morissette for the most number ones by a solo artist on the Alternative Songs chart.
+"Everything I Wanted" debuted at number 74 on the US Billboard Hot 100 on November 23, 2019, before rising to its peak of number eight the following week, earning Eilish her second top-ten hit on the chart.
+The song also achieved success on Billboard component charts; it topped the Billboard Alternative Songs radio airplay chart in February 2020, becoming Eilish's third number-one and tying her with Beck and Alanis Morissette for the most number-ones by a solo artist on the chart.
 "Everything I Wanted" also reached the top five on the Adult Top 40, Dance/Mix Show Airplay, Mainstream Top 40 and Hot Rock & Alternative Songs charts.
-It has received a triple platinum certification by the Recording Industry Association of America (RIAA), denoting track-equivalent sales of three million units based on sales and streams.
+It has received a triple Platinum certification by the Recording Industry Association of America (RIAA), denoting track-equivalent sales of three million units based on sales and streams.

-Internationally, "Everything I Wanted" peaked at number eight on the Canadian Hot 100 and has received a quadruple platinum certification by Music Canada (MC).
-In the United Kingdom, the song reached a peak of number three on the UK Singles Chart, becoming Eilish's third top-ten hit in the United Kingdom.
-It has received a double platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 1,200,000 units.
-The track peaked at number two on the Australian singles chart and has also received a 8× platinum certification by the Australian Recording Industry Association (ARIA).
-"Everything I Wanted" peaked atop the charts in Estonia, Ireland, Latvia, Lithuania, and Norway, while achieving top 10 peaks in Austria, Belgium, and Germany.
+Internationally, "Everything I Wanted" peaked at number eight on the Canadian Hot 100 and has received a quadruple Platinum certification by Music Canada (MC).
+In the United Kingdom, the song reached a peak of number three on the UK Singles Chart, becoming Eilish's third top-ten hit in the country.
+It has received a triple Platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 1,800,000 units.
+It peaked at number two on the Australian singles chart and has also received an eight-times Platinum certification by the Australian Recording Industry Association (ARIA).
+"Everything I Wanted" peaked atop the charts in Estonia, Ireland, Latvia, Lithuania, and Norway, while achieving top-ten peaks in Austria, Belgium, and Germany.

 Music video

 Background and release

-Eilish released the music video for "Everything I Wanted" on January 23, 2020, and announced its premiere the same day on Instagram in a post captioned; "something is coming".
-The video was directed by Eilish, who stated; "My brother and I wrote this song about each other and I wanted to create a visual that emphasizes that no matter what, we’ll be there for each other through everything.
-This is the second video I’ve directed of mine.
+Eilish released the self-directed music video for "Everything I Wanted" on January 23, 2020, and announced its premiere the same day on Instagram in a post captioned "something is coming".
+She elaborated: "My brother and I wrote this song about each other and I wanted to create a visual that emphasizes that no matter what, we'll be there for each other through everything.
+This is the second video I've directed of mine.
 We worked so hard, for hours and hours on end."
 Eilish wanted the video to showcase the relationship between her and her brother.
-Eilish stated during an interview with BBC Radio 1's Annie Mac; "Pretty much that whole song is about me and Finneas' relationship as siblings.
+During an interview with BBC Radio 1's Annie Mac, Eilish stated: "Pretty much that whole song is about me and Finneas' relationship as siblings.
 In the dream, the fans didn't care.
 The internet shit on me for killing myself, all this stuff, and it really did mess me up."